 After reading this book, I gained a profound and rooted perspective about raising a healthy and conscious kid.
 I recommend this book to everyone who feels the need for a connection with their roots.

 2. What to Expect When You’re Expecting by Heidi Murkoff

 This book is an excellent guide to have with you right from the beginning of your pregnancy.
 It gives you a step-by-step map of the development of your body and the body of your baby that’s inside you.

-In What to expect when you’re expecting, Heidi answers some of the most pressing and personal questions and concerns, offering practical advice, realistic insights, easy-to-use tips, and lots of reassurances, along with the most up-to-date medical information.
+In What to expect when you’re expecting, Heidi answers some of the most pressing and personal questions and concerns, offering practical advice, realistic insights, easy-to-use tips, lots of reassurances, and the most up-to-date medical information.

 3. The Common Sense Book of Baby and Child Care by Dr Benjamin Spock books for new parents

 This book was first published in 1946 and was one of the best selling books of the twentieth century.
 I came across it quite randomly.
 I was watching a business interview, and the guest of the show, a self-made millionaire, spoke about what helped his mother raise him alone, in poverty.
 The thing that gave his mother strength and guidance was this particular book.